Maxim-Mazurok/google-api-typings-generator/gapi.client.doubleclicksearch/readme.md

 await gapi.client.doubleclicksearch.reports.getFile({ reportFragment: 1, reportId: "reportId",  });

 /*
+Downloads a csv file(encoded in UTF-8) that contains ID mappings between legacy SA360 and new SA360.
+The file includes all children entities of the given advertiser(e.g. engine accounts, campaigns, ad groups, etc.) that exist in both legacy SA360 and new SA360.
+*/
+await gapi.client.doubleclicksearch.reports.getIdMappingFile({ advertiserId: "advertiserId", agencyId: "agencyId",  });

+/*
 Inserts a report request into the reporting system.
 */
 await gapi.client.doubleclicksearch.reports.request({  });